A Guide to the EN ISO 80079 Standard Series

 - EN ISO 80079-38 While section 36 specifies basic requirements for general mechanical equipment and section 37 covers specific types of protected equipment, Section 38 is dedicated to equipment and components in explosive atmospheres in underground mines, specifically components or products that may be susceptible to firedamp and combustible dust.

 For products that were previously compliant with the EN 13463 series under the ATEX, directive (link), EN ISO 80079 introduced several new documentation procedures.
 Since the new standard series uses IEC 60079-0 as the reference document for many of its tests and requirements, the standards can be treated similarly to the IEC 60079 concept standards (such as Ex e).

 Because of this, use of the new standards are most visible in the Ex marking on equipment.
 Mechanical equipment under 80079 is now marked Ex has part of the Ex coding (e.g., Ex h IIB T4 Gb).

 In addition, the type of protection (e.g. “c,” “b” or “k”) from EN ISO 80079-37 cannot be recognized from the Ex marking code “h” and is reliant on the description of the type of protection outlined in the user instructions.

-The new EN ISO 80079 series standards do not alter the fundamental compliance of equipment that fully met standards in the EN 13463 series.
-However, the new standards do require a re-evaluation to prove compliance with the state of the art requirements of the ATEX directive before 31 October 2019.
-Our experts can help determine how your current certification is affected, providing guidance, support and testing to ensure that your products are still compliant.
+The EN ISO 80079 series standards do not alter the fundamental compliance of equipment that fully met standards in the EN 13463 series.
+The standards require a re-evaluation to prove compliance with the state of the art requirements of the ATEX directive obtained before 31 October 2019.
+Our experts can help determine how your current certification is affected, providing guidance, support and testing to ensure that your products are compliant.

 For more information about our services, contact us today.